keraion/MMRecompInstantBlastMask/README.md

 # Instant Blast Mask

-Removes the timer on the Blask Mask.
+Removes the timer on the Blast Mask.